-One key ceremony is the opening of Parliament or of a new session of Parliament, in which the Speech from the Throne is read by the Queen or the Governor General.
+One key ceremony is the opening of Parliament or of a new session of Parliament, in which the Speech from the Throne is read by the King or the Governor General.
 The Usher makes most of the logistical arrangements for this event.
 He is Chair of a Working Group and an Inter-departmental Committee and coordinates the work of a parallel Secretariat for the Opening of Parliament.
 Other ceremonies in which the Usher is involved as a key organizer are state funerals and the investiture of the Governor General.

 In addition, the Black Rod carries out ceremonial duties related to Royal Assent of bills.
 He also coordinates other ceremonies that take place in the Chamber, such as the Memorial Ceremony for Former Parliamentarians (June), and the launch of Veteran’s Week (November).

 As personal attendant to the King and the Governor General when they are in Parliament, the Usher of the Black Rod is a member of the welcoming party for all visiting heads of state and heads of government.
 The Usher is also the parliamentary officer who greets the Sovereign or his representative, the Governor General, upon his arrival at the doors of Parliament.